Binge Eating Disorder Treatment

 Who is this course for?

-This is a self-help program for anyone with binge eating problems.
+This is a self-help program for anyone seeking binge eating disorder treatment.
 If you struggle to control yourself around food, frequently overeat to the point of discomfort, take part in ‘yo-yo dieting’, use food for emotional comfort, or feel dissatisfied about your body and your relationship with food, then this self-help program is for you.

 So long as you have basic reading skills, this course is appropriate for you, regardless of your sex, ethnicity and nationality and as long as you are not substantially underweight.
 If you are underweight, we encourage you to seek prompt medical advice, as you may be nutritionally compromised and need specialist care.
 In the sections below, we will encourage you to calculate your Body Mass Index (BMI) using our BMI Calculator – this will give you a rough indication of your weight status.
 People under the age of 18 years are recommended to undertake this course with guidance from a trusted adult.